Yvette Austin* is a Senior Managing Director and Chair of Compass Lexecon’s Global Finance Practice.

 As representative M&A and financing disputes, Yvette has been retained as a financial expert in Twitter, Inc., Plaintiff, v.
 Elon R. Musk, X Holdings I, Inc., and X Holdings II, Inc., Defendants (Delaware); Snow Phipps Group, LLC, and DecoPac Holdings Inc., Plaintiff, v.
 KCake Acquisition, Inc., et al., Defendants (Delaware); Live Nation Entertainment, Inc v.
 Corporación Interamericana de Entretenimiento, S.A.B. de C.V. (“CIE”) (ICC Arbitration); The Mangrove Partners Master Fund, Ltd., Petitioner, v.
 Calamos Asset Management, Inc., Respondent (Delaware); In re Baker Hughes, a GE Company, Deriv.
 Litig.
 (Delaware) and Polar Multi-Strategy Master Fund v.
 The Stars Group Inc. (Ontario).

-As representative bankruptcy engagements, Yvette has been retained as a financial expert in connection with the bankruptcies of Lehman Brothers (on behalf of JPMorgan Chase), Caesars Entertainment Operating Company (on behalf of Apollo Global Management), Physiotherapy Associates Holdings (on behalf of a litigation trustee), U.S. Steel Canada (on behalf of United States Steel), Purdue Pharma (on behalf of a large group of states and U.S. territories), LTL Management (on behalf of the Tort Claimant Committee) and Millennium Laboratories (on behalf of a litigation trustee).
+As representative bankruptcy engagements, Yvette has been retained as a financial expert in connection with the bankruptcies of Lehman Brothers (on behalf of JPMorgan Chase), Caesars Entertainment Operating Company (on behalf of Apollo Global Management), Physiotherapy Associates Holdings (on behalf of a litigation trustee), U.S. Steel Canada (on behalf of United States Steel), Purdue Pharma (on behalf of a large group of states and U.S. territories), LTL Management (on behalf of the Tort Claimant Committee), Millennium Laboratories (on behalf of a litigation trustee), Revlon (on behalf of the Debtor), and Endo (on behalf of First Lien creditors).

 Ms. Austin has written a number of publications and presented on valuation and credit analysis, for organizations including the American Bar Association, the American Bankruptcy Institute, the National Conference of Bankruptcy Judges, the Delaware State Bar Association, Thomson Reuters, and Bloomberg Law.
 She is a contributing author to the Model Merger Agreement for the Acquisition of a Public Company, published by the ABA’s Mergers and Acquisitions Committee, and a contributing researcher to The Standard & Poor’s Guide to Fairness Opinions: A User’s Guide for Fiduciaries.